Ford begins probe into whether gas mileage was overstated

 - Your password has likely been stolen.
 Here's what to do about it.

-The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, the company said.
-Messages were left Thursday seeking comment from both agencies.
+The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, according to the company.

+The EPA said in a statement that Ford disclosed the issues on Tuesday.

+“The investigation is ongoing and the information is too incomplete for EPA to reach any conclusions,” the agency said.
+“We take the potential issues seriously and are following up with the company to fully understand the circumstances behind this disclosure.”

 The problems do not involve “defeat device” software that activates pollution controls for emissions tests and turns them off on the road, according to Ford.
 For years, Volkswagen used a defeat device to cheat on diesel emissions tests until they were caught by university researchers and a nonprofit organization.
 Ford said the investigation is focused on vehicles with gasoline engines.

 In an interview, Pittel said it’s too early to tell how widespread the problem is or if it goes beyond 2017 models.
 “We’re just going to go where the investigation takes us,” she said.
 “We will be very, very thorough.”

+Most emissions and mileage tests are done by automakers and spot-checked for accuracy by the EPA and California.
+The tests are done on a dynamometer, which is a treadmill-like device, and the mathematical model makes calculations for “road load,” which is drag from wind, tire rolling resistance, drag from engine-driven devices and other factors.

+“We have identified potential concerns with how we calculate road load,” Pittel said.